RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 This is for those who don't want or can't download and install crosstool-ng or other dependencies or just want an easy way to try Arch out on the NEO2.

 This is an unmodified [-current](http://archlinuxarm.org/os/) Arch Linux arm64 rootfs written to a 1.5GB image file.
-Create sd card with something like Etcher and then resize the partion on your sd card, gparted is great for it.
+Create sd card with something like Etcher and then resize the partition on your sd card, gparted is great for it.

 **Download the latest image [here](https://github.com/RonnyReporter/nanopi-neo2-arch/releases).**